The 9th Annual KTA Trail Challenge

 50k Start: Pequea Creek Campground, 7 am - registration opens at 5:30 am.

-Finish for 50k and 25k: Otter Creek Campground, 7 pm - parking for friends and family available in adjacent lot on Furnace Road.
+Finish Line for 50k and 25k: Otter Creek Campground, Airville, PA - parking for friends and family available in adjacent lot on Furnace Road.
+This is a timed event.
+Participants must finish by 7pm.

 Shuttles will be available to take participants back to their cars at Pequea or the Park from the Finish Line during the event.

-Checkpoints along the course will have water, sports drink, snacks, and cheerleaders :).
+Checkpoints along the course will have water, sports drink, snacks, and volunteers to cheer you on :).

 What to Bring: all the gear and necessities that help you hike/trail run.
 Most important: water (refillable containers), basic first aid (like blister treatment, an epi-pen if you carry one), sunscreen, bug repellent and raingear.
 The event is rain or shine, and in the great outdoors.
 Consider bringing extra snacks, i.e., gels/ energy bars.
 There will be plenty of food available at the checkpoints, but it’s good to have an extra energy supply when you need it.